Does High Gloss Paint Need an Undercoat?

 High gloss paint finish in a New York residence

 Surfaces painted with a high gloss have a smooth, shiny and reflective appearance.
-High-gloss paint is ideal for adding dimension, detail and interest to any surface, including interior and exterior doors, cabinets, trim and high-traffic areas.
+High gloss paint is ideal for adding dimension, detail and interest to any surface, including interior and exterior doors, cabinets, ceilings, trim, accent walls and high-traffic areas.

 Primer vs. Sealer vs. Undercoat